Growing Beets in the Home Garden

 Beets are one of those vegetables that we either love or we hate.
 I personally love beets.
-Beets are a nutritious dual purpose plant that comes in numerous colors and provide a high yield in any garden bed.
-The instructions on the seed package says to plant beets in the full sun, but they can be grown in shady locations.
+Beets are a nutritious dual-purpose plant that comes in numerous colors and provides a high yield in any garden bed.
+The instructions on the seed package say to plant beets in the full sun, but they can be grown in shady locations.

 Nutritional Value of Beets

-The beet greens can be eaten raw like lettuce or cooked as a green and provide vitamins A and C and more iron and minerals than spinach.
-The roots of this crop contains potassium as well as protein, fiber, iron, calcium, phosphorus, vitamins A and C as well as niacin.
-These roots store well in root cellars and can be baked, boiled steamed or pickled to use as side dishes, in soups, and in salads.
-The iron, calcium, and vitamin A are better utilized by the body if the beets are cooked and eaten with some kind of vegetable oil (such as olive oil).
-However, the vitamin C is best utilized if the beet greens are eaten fresh.
+The beet greens can be eaten raw like lettuce or cooked as greens and provide vitamins A and C and more iron and minerals than spinach.
+The roots of this crop contain potassium as well as protein, fiber, iron, calcium, phosphorus, vitamins A and C as well as niacin.
+These roots store well in root cellars and can be baked, boiled steamed, or pickled to use as side dishes, in soups, and in salads.
+Iron, calcium, and vitamin A are better utilized by the body if the beets are cooked and eaten with some kind of vegetable oil (such as olive oil).
+However, vitamin C is best utilized if the beet greens are eaten fresh.

 At A Glance: Growing Beets

 Plant beets in the early spring as soon as the soil can be worked.
 In warmer climates, beets can be grown during the winter.

 Distance between plants: two to three inches apart

 Germination Time: 7-14 days